netjson/netjson/README.rst

 **Definition**: information that indicates the behaviour of a device that changes over time.

+**Goals**: ouput, collect, parse and visualize monitoring data of a network device.

 **Example**: `monitoring-data.json`_

 A ``Device Monitoring`` object must have a member with the name ``type`` and value ``DeviceMonitoring``.